andraugust/andraugust.github.io/quantum-3.md

 <center>Alice and Bob—two quantum systems all tangled up.</center>

 To describe a quantum system composed of several otherwise isolated systems, we use multiply-indexed basis vectors.
-For example, if a joint system consists of two objects, one having 3 possible measurement outcomes and another having 2, the joint system is defined in terms of six bases: $$\ket{00}$$, $$\ket{01}$$, $$\ket{02}$$, $$\ket{10}$$, $$\ket{11}$$, $$\ket{12}$$.
+For example, if such a joint system contains two objects, one having 3 possible measurement outcomes and another having 2, the joint system is defined in terms of six bases: $$\ket{00}$$, $$\ket{01}$$, $$\ket{02}$$, $$\ket{10}$$, $$\ket{11}$$, $$\ket{12}$$.
 The first symbol in the ket denotes the first object's contribution to the overall state and the second symbol denotes the second object's contribution.
 Together they describe a _single_ measurement possibility of the joint system.

-As with isolated systems, joint systems are represented by linear combinations of basis vectors.
+As with isolated systems, joint systems are represented by linear combinations of independent basis vectors.
 For example, if a joint system has two subsystems (which is the number of subsystems we'll look at exclusively in this post), the most general state is given by

 $$